mad-lab-fau/BioMAC-Sim-Toolbox/README.md

 **IPOPT**

-We recommend using the obtaining the following version through the Add-On Explorer in MATLAB: https://github.com/ebertolazzi/mexIPOPT.
+We recommend using the following version which can be obtained through the Add-On Explorer in MATLAB: https://github.com/ebertolazzi/mexIPOPT.
 For Mac Users using Apple Silicon native MatLab versions, follow these instructions: https://github.com/ebertolazzi/mexIPOPT/issues/24

 **OpenSim** (optional)